Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach

-For a more detailed analysis, the real part of the four leading secondary eigenvalues for the NH SIC and for the Eq MST are plotted figure \ref{fig:ratesW2SB}(a) and (b), respectively.
+For a more detailed analysis, the real part of the rates (\ref{eq:reducedEigenvalues}) of the four leading reduced unstable resonances for the NH SIC and for the Eq MST are plotted in figure \ref{fig:ratesW2SB}(a) and (b), respectively.
 Furthermore, the corresponding plot for the transition matrices estimated using the two dimensional space composed of both the NH SIC and the Eq MST is also shown in figure \ref{fig:ratesW2SB}(c).
-For this two dimensional observable, a coarser grid of 25$\times$25 boxes was used, because of the higher dimension of the reduced phase space compared to the one dimensional case.
-In fact, the PDFs represented figure \ref{fig:PDFJOINT} were calculated as the first left eigenvector of these transition matrices \cite{Tantet2015}.
-To these plots are added the sample decorrelation rates of the observables, calculated from the sample ACFs or CCFs as $\gamma_{i, j} = \log(|C_{f_i, f_j}(\tau)|) / \tau$, where $C_{f_i, f_j}(\tau)$ is the sample ACF or CCF with observable $f_i$ leading observable $f_j$ by a lag $\tau$.
-Here the lag $\tau$ was chosen as 1 year, the same as for the estimation of the transition matrices.
-For example, $\gamma_{1, 2}$ in figure \ref{fig:ratesW2SB}(c) shows the sample decorrelation rate with the NH SIC leading the Eq MST by 1 year.
+For this two dimensional observation operator $h$, a coarser grid of 25$\times$25 boxes was used, because of the higher dimension of the reduced state space compared to the one dimensional case.
+To these plots are added the sample decorrelation rates $\gamma_{i, j}$ of the ACFs and CCFs to give an indication of what would be the real part of the unstable resonance if only one of them would dominate.
+They are defined here as $\gamma_{i, j} = \log(|C_{f_i, f_j}(1)|)$, where $C_{f_i, f_j}(1)$ is the sample ACF or CCF with observable $f_i$ leading observable $f_j$ by one year.
+Here the lag of one year is chosen to be the same as for the estimation of the transition matrices.
+For example, $\gamma_{1, 2}$ in figure \ref{fig:ratesW2SB}(c) shows the sample decorrelation rate with the NH SIC leading the Eq MST by one year.